dreispt/server-tools/base_search_improved/README.rst

 Configuration
 =============

-No specific setup needed.
+To enable this feature on a view, the `{search_fuzzy_enable=True}` key must be set in the Context.
+Ususally this would be done on the Window Action responsible for opening the views where we want to enable this behaviour.

 Usage
 =====

-On any search box, in list or kanban views, type your expressions and the magic will be automatically done.
+Once enabled, on the view search box (list or kanban views), type words separated with spaces and the records containing all the typed words will be matched.

-For example, in a demo database, on the Contacts / Customers try searching for "john brown".
-With this module installed will see the result "John M. Brown", because of the fuzzy search feature.
+For example, in a demo database, on the Contacts / Customers try searching for " brown john" with this feature enabled, and the result "John M. Brown" will be seen.

-At this moment the extensions are only applied for 'ilike' operations, the default used by the search bar for text string fields.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas